Here’s a look at food insecurity in the Hampshire, Franklin, Worcester district:

 But SNAP alone is not enough.
 Member agencies of The Food Bank of Western Massachusetts report over 375,000 visits to food pantries and meal sites in the district annually.

-Please take a moment to look at the farm-related bills I filed this session which appear below.
+Please take a moment to look at the food security bills I have filed and co-sponsored this session, which appear in the tabs below.